sfluor/ezscan/readme.md

 - favicon
 - manifest.json for SPA like on android
 - bundle JSpdf correctly
-- remove capture='camera' to allow to import gallery images on mobile
+- fix camera input on firefox mobile
 - performances